As omicron surge recedes, Ballad steps down crisis staffing rules

 Ballad Health Chief Operating Officer Eric Deaton announced the decision on Wednesday.

-The change comes as new coronavirus infections and hospitalizations in the region are falling in the wake of what was, in many ways, the region's worst surge to date.
+The change comes as new cases and hospitalizations in the region are falling in the wake of what was, in many ways, the region’s worst surge to date.

 Currently 335 people are hospitalized with the virus at Ballad’s hospitals, more than 100 fewer people than were hospitalized last Wednesday when the system was treating a record 454 people.
 Of those currently hospitalized, 58 are in intensive care and 34 are on ventilators, both totals also down significantly from last week.

-People who are not fully vaccinated continue to account for an overwhelming majority of hospitalization — particularly those needing critical care.
+People who are not fully vaccinated continue to account for an overwhelming majority of hospitalizations — particularly those needing critical care.

 At its peak, there were more than 15,000 new weekly COVID-19 infections reported in Ballad’s 21-county service area, a number that’s projected to be around 9,000 this week.
 Across Northeast Tennessee, new cases are in a free-fall, with the region’s seven-day average of new cases down 45.9% as of Feb.
 12 from its peak on Jan.
 26.